cartographer-project/cartographer_ros/docs/source/options.rst

 expected to contain only a frame name (lower-case with underscores) and no prefix or slashes.
 See `REP 105`_ for commonly used coordinate frames.

+Note that topic names are given as *base* names (see `ROS Names`_) in Cartographer's ROS integration.
+This means it is up to the user of the Cartographer node to remap, or put them into a namespace.

 The following are Cartographer's ROS integration top-level options, all of which must be specified in the Lua configuration file: